rpbouman/huey/README.md

 To understand aggregates in Huey, it is useful to distinguish a few different ways to categorize aggregates:
 - **aggregation operation**:
-  This categorization refers to the method that is used to produce the output value based on the collectio of input values.
+  This categorization refers to the method that is used to produce the output value based on the collection of input values.
   For example, a count simply returns the number of input values, while summation works by adding all the input values together and returning the total.

   The attributes panel of the sidebar has a generic *count* aggregator at the very top.